Ashford (NYSEAMERICAN:AINC) Coverage Initiated at StockNews.com

-Stock analysts at StockNews.com initiated coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a report issued on Tuesday.
-The firm set a “buy” rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report sent to investors on Saturday.
+The firm issued a buy rating on the financial services provider’s stock.

 Ashford Stock Performance